A Market in

 The Multiple Listing Service® Home Price Index benchmark value for a

-while the benchmark value for the same home in May 2018 increased by
+while the benchmark value for the same home in June 2018 increased

-MLS® HPI benchmark value for a condominium in the Victoria Core area
+The MLS® HPI benchmark value for a condominium in the Victoria Core

 About VREB - The Victoria Real Estate Board was founded in 1921 and